 19/03 - Tonight's match at home to Liverpool is postponed.

-United take the lead early on and should have gone on to win but poor finishing and a brilliant display by the Wearsiders young custodian Montgomery keeps the Wearsiders in the game and they grab an equaliser with eight minutes to go.
+22/03 - D1: Newcastle 1 Sunderland 1 - United take the lead early on and should have gone on to win but poor finishing and a brilliant display by young custodian Montgomery keeps the Wearsiders in the game and they grab an equaliser with eight minutes to go.
 There is an unpleasant ruthless streak in the game, particularly from Newcastle.
 Trouble between supporters erupts both before and after the game and 16 arrests are made.

 25/03 - Newcastle Corporation agree to finance a more detailed survey from Arup Associates with regards to the proposed £2.5 million multi-sports stadium.
 The survey will cost £15,000 and the Council are hoping that the club and the University will help out with the cost.

-Despite United's great advantage Setubal have scored 18 goals in their 7 matches so Harvey knows the game is not a formality.
+26/03 - FC R4 L2: Vitoria Setubal 3 Newcastle 1 (agg 4-6) - Despite United's great advantage Setubal have scored 18 goals in their 7 matches so Harvey knows the game is not a formality.
 Their stadium is being redeveloped therefore the game is being played at Lisbon's Jose Alvade Stadium where United secured a great draw in the Second Round.
-Before the match starts and at the interval there are remarkable scenes with carnival figures, cheerleaders, check more.
+Before the match starts and at the interval there are remarkable scenes with carnival figures, cheerleaders and more.
 The Portuguese attack United incessantly and as they become increasingly desperate their behaviour became more and more brutal.
 Foggon is head-butted and as he lies on the ground is stamped on before he is lifted up and thrown down again.
 Moncur is yanked to the floor and spat at and Davies receives a number of over-the-top challenges.
 In all, eight United players need treatment after the game and Harvey is "so proud" of his players for putting up with the stick they received without retaliation.
 Moncur calls Setubal "a disgrace to soccer".

 27/03 - Wyn Davies is fined £50 and suspended for seven days (from next Monday) after being reported for "hitting an opponent" during the game at West Ham earlier this month.

-Coventry are very defensive and United appear to be drained of ideas and flair, but they are literally handed the points when defender Blockley inexplicably uses his and Robson converts the penalty.
-Seymour scouts Birmingham striker Jimmy Greenhoff (who has requested a transfer) and chairman Westwood boldly states that they are not frightened off by the potential £70,000 fee.
+29/03 - D1: Newcastle 2 Coventry 0 - Coventry are very defensive and United appear to be drained of ideas and flair, but they are literally handed the points when defender Blockley inexplicably uses his and Robson converts the penalty.

 31/03 - Northumberland Planning Committee state that they are "favourably disposed" to grant the club's revised application to build a new stadium at Gosforth Park.
 However, before giving formal approval the Committee will advertise the application publicly to see if there are any further objections.
 Gosforth Council had objected to the initial application due to concerns over parking but this issue has allegedly been resolved in the latest plan.

-United's patched up side have eight matches to get through during April and they have a tough start against second placed Spurs side who are unbeaten at home since August 24th.
+02/04 - D1: Tottenham 0 Newcastle 1 - United's patched up side have eight matches to get through during April and they have a tough start against second placed Spurs side who are unbeaten at home since August 24th.
 The second period brings an almost non-stop attacking offensive by the home side but United hang on in what Harvey believes is their best away performance so far this season.
-All the more praiseworthy because of the missing players and the fact that ????? and Foggon were both unwell and Moncur was still suffering with his shin.
+All the more praiseworthy because of the missing players and the fact that two players were unwell and Moncur was still suffering with his shin.

 06/04 - At Morpeth Juvenile Court a 15-year-old boy is given three years’ probation and ordered to pay damages after he is found guilty of smashing Stobshill sub Post Office window and damaging three cigarette machines.
 His defence for the shop window is that he was trying to demonstrate to some friends how Tommy Gibb scored his debut goal against Chelsea.